jacobrolph98/jacobrolph98/README.md

 - 👋 Hi, I’m @jacobrolph98

-This is a repository for projects I've made in spare time, often games using Unity & C#.
+This is a repository for projects I've made during my free time.

 <!---
 jacobrolph98/jacobrolph98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.